Emad-Almagedy/registration-form/README.md

 packages used :
-  1. npm i express
+  1.  express
-  2. npm i hbs
+  2.  hbs
-  3. npm i mongoose
+  3.  mongoose
-  4. npm i nodemon  (npm install -g nodemon) to install globally
+  4.  nodemon  (npm install -g nodemon) to install globally

+NOTE:
+extract the node_modules file and then run the server from the terminal ( nodemon src/index.js )